microsoft/azure-data-manager-for-energy-experience-lab/README.md

 ## Installing and running Experience Lab

+> :warning: **Lock Resource Group Level**: Experience Lab set lock at the resource group (RG) level.
+The lock must be removed before deleting any resource in the RG!

 ### Requirements

 - Experience Lab must be deployed in a region currently supported by Azure Data Manager for Energy.